ueberdosis/hocuspocus/docs/src/docPages/api/on-connect.md

 import { Server } from '@hocuspocus/server'

 const server = Server.configure({
-  onConnect(data, resolve, reject) {
+  async onConnect(data) {
     const { requestParameters } = data

     // Example test if a user is authenticated using a
+    // request parameter
-    // request parameter, reject terminates the connection if (requestParameters.access_token !== 'super-secret-token') {
+    if (requestParameters.access_token !== 'super-secret-token') {
-       return reject()
+      throw new Error('Not authorized!')
     }

-    // You can set contextual data…
+    // You can set contextual data to use it in other hooks return {
-    const context = {
       user: {
         id: 1234,
         name: 'John',
       },
     }

-    // …and pass it along to use it in other hooks
-    // resolve will keep the connection alive resolve(context)
   },
 })